anneKay/weather-app/README.md

   Run yarn
   Run rails s to start the server
   Go to http://localhost:3000 to interact with the app.

+  To interact with the API only
+  Go to `http://localhost:3000/v1/users` to sign up, params: [email, name, password] Go to `http://localhost:3000/v1/auth/login` to login, params: [params: email, password]
 ### What did you not include in your solution that you want us to know about?
   I would have used redis to cache data
-  I would have added extra feature that allows user to view his recent searches/history
+  I would have added extra feature that allows user to view his recent searches/history I would also write more unit test both for the backend and frontend
 ### Other information about your submission that you feel it's important that we know if applicable.

 * ...